 - Bring a bottle of water.
 It’s easy to get dehydrated in Tucson.

-Signing up for email notifications
+How to sign up for email notifications

 Buying a set of boules

-For more information about the game of petanque—
+For more information about petanque

 - Petanque Portal USA has links to the most useful petanque web sites.

-About other petanque clubs in Arizona
+About other petanque groups in Arizona

-Two-minute video introduction to petanque
+A good two-minute video introduction to petanque